pingcap/tidb-dev-guide/src/contribute-to-tidb/write-document.md

 ### Learn about docs versions

 Currently, we maintain versions of TiDB documentation using branches, each doc version with a separate branch.

-- The documentation under development is maintained in the `master` branch.
+- The [documentation under development](https://docs.pingcap.com/zh/tidb/dev) is maintained in the `master` branch.
-- The published documentation is maintained in the corresponding `release-<verion>` branch.
+- The [published documentation](https://docs.pingcap.com/tidb/stable/) is maintained in the corresponding `release-<verion>` branch.
+- The [archived documentation](https://docs-archive.pingcap.com/) is no longer maintained and does not receive any further updates.

 ### Use cherry-pick labels